 replace directive is using a local filesystem path, then the target

 go.mod file at that location.

-Further details on the modules' wiki: When should I use the 'replace' directive?.
+Further details can be found on the Go Wiki: When should I use the 'replace' directive?

 To run YuniKorn in Kubernetes scheduler plugin mode instead, execute: